-When folks join us out at the Backcountry Outdoor Center—home to our horse corrals and Base Camp, where our other barnyard animals live—we often get the question, “How do horses and other livestock stay warm in the winter if they live outside?”
-Fear not, our five horses, two ponies, a donkey, five goats, and 15 chickens are well taken care of in all weather events.
+When folks join us out at the Backcountry Outdoor Center—home to our Horse Corrals and Base Camp, where our other barnyard animals live—we often get the question, “How do horses and other livestock stay warm in the winter if they live outside?”
+Fear not, our 13 horses, a pony, two donkeys, five goats, and lots of chickens are well taken care of in all weather events.

 A Little Extra: Hay, in proper amounts, is a great way to warm up horses on cold days.
 Digesting hay creates heat and helps maintain a horse's body temperature.

-As for how the Backcountry horses, ponies, and Thor the donkey fare through the winter, they are provided daily hay, shelter access 24/7, heated water, their natural winter coats, and lots of extra attention.
+As for how the Backcountry horses, pony, and donkeys fare through the winter, they are provided daily hay, shelter access 24/7, heated water, their natural winter coats, and lots of extra attention.
 Do you know what else they love in all seasons?
 Visits from horse lovers of all ages!
 Check out our horse program offerings here!

 Carly Steiger is the equine coordinator for the Backcountry Wilderness Area.
 Carly moved to Colorado in 2015, and is an avid animal and outdoors lover.
 When she’s not hiking or snowboarding, you can find her caring for her tribe of rescue animals.